0xPolygonMiden/miden-vm/docs/src/design/chiplets/main.md

 This enables chiplets to make bus requests to other chiplets, without affecting the degree of the chiplet bus.
 As currently implemented, a single constraint is required to include all requests made by the main trace and corresponding responses from the chiplets.
-The degree of this constraint is the maximum of both message types and is currently reached by the requests by the main trace, preventing chiplets from performing their own requests using the same bus.
+The degree of this constraint is the maximum of both message types and is currently reached by the requests by the main trace, preventing chiplets from performing any requests using the same bus.
-Instead, a chiplet can make a request through the $vt_{chip}$ bus, with the receiving chiplet responding through the existing bus.
+Instead, a chiplet can make a request through the $vt_{chip}$ bus, with the receiving chiplet responding through the main chiplet bus $b_{chip}$.

-At the moment, this feature is only used by the `[ACE](./ace.md#chiplets-bus-constraints)` allowing it to read inputs and circuit instruction stored in the memory chiplet.
+At the moment, this feature is only used by the `[ACE](./ace.md#chiplets-bus-constraints)` allowing it to read inputs and circuit instructions stored in the memory chiplet.
 Note that the [memory](./memory.md#chiplets-bus-constraints) chiplet responds via the chiplet bus $b_{chip}$.

 To combine these correctly, the [running product column](../lookups/multiset.md) for this table must be constrained not only at the beginning and the end of the trace, but also where the hash chiplet ends.